-- 4. Summit County Children Services (SCCS) Certified Emancipated Youth and FUP Youth and Familiesfor youth eighteen years of age to twenty-four years of age, who are working with SCCS to overcome or prevent homelessness or families working with SCCS for whom the lack ofadequate housing is a primary factor in the imminent placement of the family's children in out-of-home or the delay in the discharge of the children from out-of-home care.
+- 4. Summit County Children Services (SCCS) Certified Emancipated Youth and FUP Youth and Families- for youth eighteen years of age to twenty-four years of age, who are working with SCCS to overcome or prevent homelessness or families working with SCCS for whom the lack of adequate housing is a primary factor in the imminent placement of the family's children in out-of-home or the delay in the discharge of the children from out-of-home care.
 Due to the limited number of available preferences, an applicant that qualifies for this preference cannot simultaneously qualify for the Full Term First Birthday preference.
 (This will be capped at 50 participants across all programs unless Family Unification (FUP) vouchers are available).
 As required by statute, a FUP voucher issued to a youth may only be used to provide housing assistance for a maximum of 36 months.
 The FUP voucher recipient may qualify for the Moving On Preference for continued housing, see below. - 5.
 Full Term First Birthday Preference: for applicants referred by the Full Term First Birthday Greater Akron program, which works to promote healthy full-term pregnancies and ensure every child celebrates a first birthday.
 Due to the limited number of available preferences, an applicant that qualifies for this preference cannot simultaneously qualify for the Emancipated Youth and FUP preference.
-(This preference will be capped at 20 participants across all programs). - 6.
-Transitional/Homeless Non-Elderly Disabled Preference:
+(This preference will be capped at 20 participants across all programs).
+(This preference will be capped at 30 participants across all programs).

+6. Transitional/Homeless Non-Elderly Disabled Preference: